ByteLeMani/easy_sniffer/README.md

 https://ubuntuforums.org/showthread.php?t=1501339
 https://answers.launchpad.net/ubuntu/+source/tcpdump/+question/168402

+### Caronte integration
+Thanks to eciavatta is pretty easy to integrate Caronte.
+Just use `./feedCaronte .` inside the **local pcap folder** and keep it running.
+In order to use it, you need to install `inotify-tools`

 ### TODO
 - [ ] Check if tcpdump is already running on remote host
 - [ ] Add better timing for rsync to be called